KPFA

 KXLF Butte, KXXL Bozeman and KXLY Spokane, Washington.

-after KXLJ-TV signed on in 1958, Bob Magnus and two partners
+In 1961, Bob Magnus and two partners

 bought the station and changed the call letters to KBLL-TV.